We may earn money or products from the companies mentioned in this post.

 26. Go outside for a little while

 Going outside is a great time to get moving by going for a run or walk.
 It also gives you a chance to unplug like was mentioned in an early tip.
 Plus getting outside and getting a bit of sun is good for your health both physically and mentally.
+Being outdoors will help you start living a more amazing life.

 27. Spend time on a hobby